wgroeneveld/jefklakscodex/content/articles/animalcrossing-newhorizons.md

 ![](/img/games/ac/nhfeast.jpg)

 Five residents and counting!
 I managed to convince a dog to stay - he stopped by the place where peeps can set up their tent to visit Poezista.
 Now let's get rid of easter so I can dig up materials with confidence again, instead of finding eggs (that do bring in a nice amount of bells).
+I also wonder what to do with all those cherry blossom petals...

 ### Easter is (almost) upon us...